Open Source Integration¶

 JEM started as a book which – thanks to quick thinking by editor Ann Spencer – turned into a popular video+notebook series, followed by tutorials, and then a community focused on open source.
 Seven years later the field of data science has changed dramatically This time around, kglab starts as an open source Python library, with a notebook-based tutorial at its core, focused on a community and their business use cases.

-The scope now is about graph-based data science, and perhaps someday this may spin-out a book or other learning materials.
+The scope now is about graph data science, and perhaps someday this may spin-out a book or other learning materials.

 The overall intent of kglab is to build an abstraction layer for KG work in Python.
 This is provided as a library, not as a framework.
 It's difficult to imagine how to implement this kind of abstraction layer outside of a functional programming language.

 Consider the fact that many dependencies have their origins in the Semantic Web.
-The ongoing work of W3C provides ontologies, standards, and other initiatives that are incredibly valuable for graph-based.
+The ongoing work of W3C provides ontologies, standards, and other initiatives that are incredibly valuable for graph data science.
 That overall effort began in the 1990s, and arguably its momentum imploded circa 2005 – despite best intentions by brilliant individuals and quite capable organizations.

 In retrospect, it was a classic case of a technology being "too early" since those efforts generally lacked the necessary compute resources and language constructs.
 The "Big Data" efforts did not really take off until a few years following 2005.
 For example, Apache Spark would never have been possible prior to the mid-2000s introduction of: the Scala language (2004), commodity multi-core processors (2005), cloud computing (2006), actor model (2006), and so on.